The Garbage Picking Field Goal Kicking Philadelphia Phenomenon: Cast

-The cast also included many well known figures in the world of professional football playing minor roles or making cameo appearances.
-Jeffrey Lurie, the owner of the Philadelphia Eagles played Barney's friend who was seen at the cafe and had the line "This new Eagles owner must be a good guy."
-The kicking stand-in for Tony Danza was Mike Vanderjagt, a Canadian football player and professional placekicker.
-The movie also featured sportscaster Chris Berman and NFL footage with Troy Aikman of the Dallas Cowboys.
+The cast also includes many well known figures in the world of professional football playing minor roles or making cameo appearances.
+Philadelphia Eagles owner Jeffrey Lurie plays Barney's friend who is seen at the cafe and has the line "This new Eagles owner must be a good guy".
+The kicking double for Tony Danza was Mike Vanderjagt, a Canadian football player and professional placekicker.
+The film also features sportscaster Chris Berman and NFL footage with Troy Aikman of the Dallas Cowboys.

 Production

-Most of the movie was actually filmed in Toronto, Ontario.
-Other filming locations for the movie included Hollywood, California and Philadelphia, Pennsylvania.
+Most of the film was shot in Toronto, Canada.
+The game scenes were filmed at Ivor Wynne Stadium in Hamilton, Ontario.